 Yesterday, I made a conscientious effort to recommit myself to practicing the guitar again every day.
 Letting this one goal from my bucket list of 100 goals made me think about how we can let our financial habits lapse as well.

-It starts off so simply.
-One day we decide to cancel our automatic savings deposits into the account we were saving for a vacation in order to pay for new car tires.
-But, then we forget to turn the automatic deposit back on.
+It starts so simply.
+One day, we decided to cancel our automatic savings deposits into the account we were saving for a vacation to pay for new car tires.
+But then we forget to turn the automatic deposit back on.
 Eventually, we get used to not having that money go out of our checking account each month into the savings account with a nickname and purpose assigned to it.

 I have a friend who let the same thing happen to his Roth IRA contribution.
 He reduced his monthly contribution to his Roth IRA from $400 per month down to $100 per month so he could buy a new car and make the new car payments.